-Contract No. Bid No. 313093
+Contract No.

-Authority: Res THIS CONTRACT, made and entered into as of the date by which authorized representatives of both parties have affixed their signatures, by and between the County of Dane (hereafter referred to as "COUNTY") and (hereafter, "CONTRACTOR"), and WITNESSETH: WHEREAS, COUNTY, whose address is c/o Assistant Public Works Director, 1919 Alliant Energy Center Way, Madison, WI 53713, desires to have CONTRACTOR provide Tenant Improvements Third Floor Child Support Renovation, City-County Building, 210 Martin Luther King, Jr. Blvd, Madison, Wisconsin [including Alternate Bid[s] X, Y & Z (if applicable)] ("the Project"); and WHEREAS, CONTRACTOR, whose address is is able and willing to construct the Project, in accordance with the Construction Documents; NOW, THEREFORE, in consideration of the above premises and the mutual covenants of the parties hereinafter set forth, the receipt and sufficiency of which is acknowledged by each party for itself, COUNTY and CONTRACTOR do agree as follows: 1.
-CONTRACTOR agrees to construct, for the price of \$ 2.
-COUNTY agrees to pay the CONTRACTOR in current funds for the performance of the Contract subject to additions and deductions, as provided in the [General Conditions of Contract, Conditions of Contract], and to make payments on account thereof as provided in Article entitled, conviction record, military participation or membership in the national guard, state defense force or any other reserve component of the military forces of the United States, or political beliefs.
+Authority: 2015 RES THIS CONTRACT, made and entered into as of the date by which authorized representatives of both parties have affixed their signatures, by and between the County of Dane (hereafter referred to as "COUNTY") and (hereafter, "CONTRACTOR"), and WITNESSETH: WHEREAS, COUNTY, whose address is c/o Assistant Public Works Director, 1919 Alliant Energy Center Way, Madison, WI 53713, desires to have CONTRACTOR Tenant Improvements for the Office of Equity and Inclusion, City-County Building - Third Floor, 210 Martin Luther King, Jr. Blvd, Madison, Wisconsin, Including Alternate Bids listed on the Bid Form (if applicable) ("the Project"); and WHEREAS, CONTRACTOR, whose address is is able and willing to construct the Project, in accordance with the Construction Documents; NOW, THEREFORE, in consideration of the above premises and the mutual covenants of the parties hereinafter set forth, the receipt and sufficiency of which is acknowledged by each party for itself, COUNTY and CONTRACTOR do agree as follows: 1.
+CONTRACTOR agrees to construct, for the price of \$ the Project and at the CONTRACTOR'S own proper cost and expense to furnish all materials, supplies, machinery, equipment, tools, superintendence labor, insurance, and other accessories and services necessary to complete the Project in accordance with the conditions and prices stated in the Bid Form, General Conditions of Contract, and the Construction Documents,, the drawings which include all maps, plats, plans, and other drawings and printed or written explanatory matter thereof, and the specifications therefore as prepared by Dorschner & Associates , Inc. (hereinafter referred to as "the Architect / Engineer"), and as enumerated in the Project Manual Table of Contents, all of which are made a part hereof and collectively evidence and constitute the Contract.
+2. COUNTY agrees to pay the CONTRACTOR in current funds for the performance of the Contract subject to additions and deductions, as provided in the General Conditions of Contract, and to make payments on account thereof as provided in Article entitled, "Payments to Contractor" of the General Conditions of Contract.
+3. During the term of this Contract, CONTRACTOR agrees to take affirmative action to ensure equal employment opportunities.
+The CONTRACTOR agrees in accordance with Wisconsin Statute 111.321 and Chapter 19 of the Dane County Code of Ordinances not to discriminate on orientation, national origin, cultural differences, ancestry, physical appearance, arrest record or conviction record, military participation or membership in the national guard, state defense force the basis of age, race, ethnicity, religion, color, gender, disability, marital status, sexual or any other reserve component of the military forces of the United States, or political beliefs.
 Such equal opportunity shall include, but not be limited to, the following: employment, upgrading, demotion, transfer, recruitment, advertising, layoff, termination, training, rates of pay, and any other form of compensation.
 CONTRACTOR agrees to post in conspicuous places, available to all employees and applicants for employment, notices setting forth the provisions of this paragraph.